 - Quick press the tofu: Cut the tofu into cubes.
 Place them evenly on a flat surface such as a cutting board lined with paper towels or a clean towel.
 Cover with a layer of paper towels, set a baking sheet on top and then something heavy, like a large book or cast iron skillet.
 Press like this for 15 minutes.
 Or use a tofu press.

 - Place the tofu cubes in the air fryer, in a single layer, so the pieces don't touch.
 Depending on the size of your air fryer, you may need to cook half the tofu at a time.
-Cook at 400 degrees F for 10-15 minutes, shaking the pan occasionally after 10 minutes.
+Air fry at 400 degrees F for 10-15 minutes, shaking the pan occasionally after 10 minutes.
 Cook until the tofu is golden and crispy, but not burned.
+Serve and enjoy!

 - Gluten free?
 Use tamari instead of soy sauce.